2 options

 - Summary:

-- This book makes an important contribution to the ongoing debate over the emergence of an early modern 'public sphere'.
-Focusing on the petition-like form of the loyal address, it argues that these texts helped to foster a politically aware public by mapping shifts in the national 'mood'.
-Covering addressing campaigns from the late-Cromwellian to the early Georgian period, the book explores the production, presentation, subscription and publication of these texts.
-It argues that beneath partisan attacks on the credibility of loyal addresses lay a broad consensus about the validity of this political practice.
-Ultimately, loyal addresses acknowledged the existence of a 'political public' but did so in a way which fundamentally conceded the legitimacy of the social and political hierarchy.
-They constituted a political form perfectly suited to a fundamentally unequal society in which political life continued to be centered on the monarchy.
+- Loyalty, memory and public opinion in England, 1658-1727 makes an important contribution to the ongoing debate over the emergence of an early modern 'public sphere'.
+Focusing on the petition-like form of the loyal address, it argues that these texts helped to foster a politically-aware public through mapping shifts in the national 'mood'.
+Covering addressing campaigns from the late Cromwellian to the early Georgian period, it explores the production, presentation, subscription and publication of these texts.
+Through an in-depth examination of the social background of subscribers and the geography of subscription, it argues that addressing activity provided opportunities to develop political coalitions.
+By exploring the ritual of drafting and presenting an address, it demonstrates how this form was used strategically by both addressers and government.
+Both the act of subscribing and the act of presenting an address imprinted this activity in both local and national public memory.
+The memory of addressing activity in turn shaped the understanding of public loyalty.
+The volume employs corpus analysis techniques to demonstrate how the meaning of loyalty was transformed over the seventeenth and eighteenth-centuries.
+The shifts in public loyalty, however, did not, as some contemporaries such as Daniel Defoe claimed, make these professions of fidelity meaningless.
+Instead, Loyalty, memory and public opinion argues for that beneath partisan attacks on addressing lay a broad consensus about the validity of this political practice.
+Ultimately, loyal addresses acknowledged the existence of a broad 'political public' but did so in a way which fundamentally conceded the legitimacy of the social and political hierarchy

 - Contents: